Car or van? HMRC tax rules

 The HMRC rules on whether a company vehicle is a car or van is a notoriously grey area.
 We’ve written previously about the classification issues that can arise with double-cab pick-ups and kombi vans and it seems that it’s an area that continues to cause confusion when it comes to understanding what tax reliefs you may be eligible for.

-In this article we’re giving you a refresher on what HMRC says about vehicle classification and things to bear in mind when it comes to vehicle tax relief.
+In this article we’re giving you a refresher on the new HMRC tax rules when it comes to vehicle classification and things to bear in mind when it comes to vehicle tax relief.

 Car or van?
 HMRC’s definition might not be what you expect